+The Company's trademark for the oral care market is StrixNB.
 The pet oral care market in the US is estimated at \$450 million per year and dental disease is the number one oral disease in dogs and cats and over 95% of all dogs and cats will have dental disease.
-Bacteria in the mouth cavity form plaque and as the plaque builds up, bacteria cause tartar build-up,, gum infection (gingivitis) and periodontitis.
+Bacteria in the mouth cavity form plaque and as the plaque builds up, bacteria cause tartar build-up, gum infection (gingivitis) and periodontitis.